Abdullahi-design/mongodbCRUD-/README.md

 🍁 Learning to use CRUD  operations in mongodb 🌿

-🍁 To run any file, just type node then the file name 🌿
+🍁 To run any file, bring it out of the it's folder to the main folder 🌿 🍁 Then run node and file name on terminal 🌿

 🍁 For example 🌿